-A tax preparer can help taxpayers prepare the appropriate tax forms and documents required to meet requirements for federal income taxes and state direct taxes.
+A tax preparer can help taxpayers, prepare the appropriate tax forms and documents required to meet requirements for federal income taxes and state direct taxes.
 A tax preparer is typically licensed, and many offer financial advice to help taxpayers plan for taxes.
 They prepare the appropriate tax documents for both federal and state income taxes and provide an estimate of how much money will be taxed.
 They help taxpayers understand complex areas of tax law and help them determine if deductions are available to reduce their total taxes.
+Business owners and entrepreneurs can also seek their assistance for compliance help since they have a lot of obligations and regulations to meet.
+Say, for instance, payroll compliance.
+Business professionals are required to conform to federal and state laws related to payroll.
+A tax preparer could help them garner all the information they need to complete and return tax forms on time.
 Certified public accountants (CPA) are among the most highly trained professional tax preparers in the United States.

 Capital Gains Tax Capital gains taxes are taxes that occur when the property is sold for more than the gain is subject to capital gains tax.
 These taxes are typically implemented when the proceeds from the sale are more than exempt revenue.
 Some examples of exempted revenue include the sale of certain owned improvements to private housing facilities, certain farm products, and certain dividends.
 Examples of capital gains transactions include selling a home that has increased in value, borrowing against a personal loan, and renting a residential rental unit.
 Capital gains tax experts can assist taxpayers with complicated issues regarding the application of capital gains tax laws and assets subject to these taxes.